 – an Irish-Roman spa ritual that takes you to steam rooms, warm and cold pools with jets of water to massage your body and relaxation areas.
 You can book various massage sessions.

-The day spa is very popular, especially with people in their 20s, and is crowded in the afternoons and on the weekends.
+The day spa is popular, especially with people in their 20s.
+It’s crowded in the afternoons and on the weekends.

 Thermalbad & Spa Zurich

 Brandschenkestrasse 150, 8002 Zurich

 9am to 10pm, Monday through Sunday.
 Tuesday is ladies only.

 The admission fees are rather high, but the duration of your stay is not limited.